ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+after this executes, the value of c is 7.

++ is the addition operator -- it adds the values before and after it.

+= is the assignment operator -- it assigns the value on its right to the
+variable on its left

 ## Question 3